kenthejr/dids-memo-fields/hip-55.md

 ## Abstract

-This specification provides a standard way to use Decentralized Identifiers (DIDs) within the memo fields of Hedera state entity memo fields.
+This specification provides a standard way to use Decentralized Identifiers (DIDs) within the memo fields of Hedera state entity memo fields and thereby support the issuance of Verifiable Credentials about Hedera state entities.

 ## Motivation